 Once you’re ready to pull the trigger, our expert independent insurance agents are here to do the hard work for you.
 They’ll round up quotes, find you discounts, and answer all your questions.
 Go forth and shop confidently.

 A simple definition for replacement cost insurance is a coverage option for property insurance policies, especially homeowners insurance.
 Replacement cost insurance pays for the replacement cost of your home and belongings based on the replacement value of the personal belongings.
-Replacement cost is the amount of money it costs to rebuild your home as it was before if it’s destroyed, or to purchase brand new items if your old ones are damaged or stolen.
+Replacement cost is the amount of money it would cost to rebuild your home as it was before if it’s destroyed, or to purchase brand new items if your old ones are damaged or stolen.
 A quick way to estimate home replacement cost is to multiply the home’s square footage by the local rebuild cost per square foot.

 Replacement cost insurance is usually the default option when buying homeowners insurance.
 If you’re not sure what kind of homeowners insurance coverage you have, you probably have replacement cost insurance.
 (But it’s a good idea to double-check!)

 The actual cash value of your items is almost always lower than the replacement cost.
 That’s because things depreciate, or lose value, over time.
-For example, a 5-year-old TV is worth less than a brand-new one, even if the new one is a comparable brand and model.
+For example, a five-year-old TV is worth less than a brand new one, even if the new one is a comparable brand and model.